brainspills/ada-framework/README.md

 # Ada Framework Documentation

+**`npm update`** to install framework dependencies.
+To start serving, issue a `node index.js` or `nodejs index.js` command.
+On startup, the application will prompt you to configure the server.

-Ada is an API development framework written in NodeJS and Restify aimed to help developers build a standard REST API.
+**Ada is an API development framework written in NodeJS and Restify aimed to help developers build a standard REST API.**

 Ada framework aims to minimize coding by providing flexible functionality through configuration and definition.
 A REST API is basically a provider of resources (abstracted as models) through client requests (determined through routes).
 The framework heavily depends on model and route definitions to complete a client request.